ismisepaul/ismisepaul.github.io/docs/_posts/2022-11-30-sbom-the-hidden-ingredients.markdown

 With [78% of code in the codebase being open source](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html) the contents of software in respect to the packages, libraries and what assembled the software is a black box.
-SBOMs are being hailed as the solution to this visibility problem, the established analogy being they're the ingredient label on software.
+SBOMs are being hailed as the solution to this visibility problem, the established analogy being they're the ingredient label on for software.
 But what if the SBOM didn't tell the full story and the software contained some hidden ingredients?

 ## Automation